People

 Associate Director, IWL

 Associate Professor, University of BucharestDelia Ungureanu is Associate Director of Harvard’s Institute for World Literature and associate professor of literary theory in the Department of Literary Studies at the University of Bucharest.
-She is the author of From Paris to Tlön: Surrealism as World Literature (Bloomsbury, 2017), and of Poetica Apocalipsei: Războiul cultural în revistele literare românești (1944–1947) (The Poetics of Apocalypse: The cultural war in Romanian literary magazines, 1944-1947, Bucharest UP, 2012).
-She has published essays on canon formation, modern poetry and poetics, Shakespeare, and Nabokov, and has coedited with Thomas Pavel Romanian Literature in Today's World, a special issue of the Journal of World Literature.
-Her most recent book, Time Regained: World Literature and Cinema (Bloomsbury, 2021), redefines the artistic object beyond disciplinary borders with major filmmakers including Andrei Tarkovsky, Akira Kurosawa, Martin Scorsese, Raúl Ruíz, Wong Kar Wai, Stephen Daldry, and Paolo Sorrentino.
-By bringing together film with poetry, literature, painting, music and photography, they create a new type of object that no one discipline can do justice to.
-Together with Gisèle Sapiro she has coedited a special issue of the Journal of World Literature dedicated to the memory and legacy of Pascale Casanova.
-With Michael Wood, she has coedited a special issue of the Journal of World Literature dedicated to the organic relation between literature and cinema.
+She is the author of Time Regained: World Literature and Cinema (2021), From Paris to Tlön: Surrealism as World Literature (2017), and Poetica Apocalipsei: Războiul cultural în revistele literare românești (1944–1947) (The Poetics of Apocalypse: The cultural war in Romanian literary magazines, 1944-1947, 2012).
+She has published essays on the transmedial world circulation of ideas and the global spread of surrealism.
+She has co-edited special issues of the Journal of World Literature on "Romanian Literature in Today's World" (2018, with Thomas Pavel), on the legacy of Pascale Casanova (2020, with Gisèle Sapiro), and on world literature and world cinema (2021, with Michael Wood).Finlay Darlington-Bell

 Administrative AssistantBridget Kraynik processes honoraria, reimbursements, and invoice payments for the IWL program.
 IWL Faculty and Group Leaders are welcome to be in touch with her regarding any payment issues or questions they might have.
 Bridget grew up in Ohio, where she also completed her bachelor's and master's degrees.
 She moved to Massachusetts in 2015, working short-term assignments at Harvard until being hired full-time in 2017.